sbtran997/3-24-25-product/README.md

 ## Features

-Budget Planning: Set a budget for your trip and track expenses to stay within limits.
+Budget Planning: Set a budget for your trip and track expenses to stay within limits.<br/>
-Calendar Integration: Plan your itinerary with a built-in calendar to track key dates.
+Calendar Integration: Plan your itinerary with a built-in calendar to track key dates.<br/>
-GPS Integration: View your current location on a map and explore nearby attractions.
+GPS Integration: View your current location on a map and explore nearby attractions.<br/>
-AI Assistance: Get personalized travel suggestions based on preferences and budget.
+AI Assistance: Get personalized travel suggestions based on preferences and budget.<br/>
-Currency Conversion: Use the currency conversion calculator to see how much your money is worth at your destination.
+Currency Conversion: Use the currency conversion calculator to see how much your money is worth at your destination.<br/>

 ## Getting Started